koleckar/near-earth-space-objects/README.md

 GET at 127.0.0.1:5000/space_objects/start_date/end_date

--start_date in format YYYY-MM-DD
+- start_date in format YYYY-MM-DD
--
-end_date in format YYYY-MM-DD
+- end_date in format YYYY-MM-DD

 The Feed date limit is only 7 Days for NASA NeoWs api, so if requested day span is larger than week, multiple calls are performed to nasa rest api, aggregating results.